publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schIII/m__us_usc_t2_s661c.md

     (c) __Exemption for mandatory programs__

-    Subsections (b) and (e) of this section shall not apply to a direct loan or loan guarantee program that—
+    Subsections (b) and (e) shall not apply to a direct loan or loan guarantee program that—

         (1) constitutes an entitlement (such as the guaranteed student loan program or the veterans’ home loan guaranty program); or